Most students should plan to apply to ten or twelve schools. If that sounds like an awful lot, it is!

 Some schools use the alternative Coalition Application, and a few states, including Texas and California, have a single application system for their public universities.
 Only a handful of colleges, most notably MIT and Brigham Young, use their own applications.

-Once you’ve thought about your student and the kind of environment where they’ll thrive, it’s time to take a closer look at each school on your short list.
-Most students today apply to about eight or ten colleges, so your research list should have at least that many.
+Once you’ve thought about your student and the kind of environment where they’ll thrive, it’s time to take a closer look at each school on your list.
+Most students today apply to about eight to twelve colleges, so your research list should have at least that many.

-Students can connect with other applicants and current students using Reddit, Facebook, Twitter, and TikTok.
+Students can connect with other applicants and current students using social media such as Reddit, YouTube, and TikTok.
 However, all the usual caveats about social media apply.
 These sites are not always reliable, and any account or thread followed may contain misinformation.
 On these sites, students should follow several accounts to ensure they get a broad view of the schools that interest them.

 If possible, students should visit their top priority schools during the school year.
 An in-person visit during the semester will provide the most accurate view of life on campus.
 Your student should be sure to speak to both faculty and students.

-Most schools also offer web-based virtual tours.
-Virtual tours made by students can easily be found on YouTube, TikTok, and Campus Reels.
-Keep in mind that a virtual tour created by a school is marketing material and tours created by students will be of greatly varying quality.
+Most schools also offer virtual info sessions and tours.
+Virtual tours made by students can easily be found on YouTube and TikTok.
+Signing up for the online info sessions is a great way to also begin to learn about a school, especially if they allow questions.
+It has the added benefit of indicating ‘demonstrated interest’ as well.
+Keep in mind that a virtual info session and tour created by a school is marketing material and tours created by students will be of greatly varying quality.

 Adapted from an article by A Starting Line coach Karen Droisen.